VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## v3.6.0
 - Improved the repository selection combobox so that modules are now searchable.
 - Added a field to provide/edit a custom annotation in the Slide In dialog.
+- Added Compare With Parent action to the context menu.

 ## v3.5.1
 - Improve stability of traverse and slide-out/slide-in actions.